How to Start a Property Management Company in Illinois

 • Distribute brochures to real estate agents and property owners.

-• Sponsor relevant TV programs to increase brand recognition.
+• Sponsor relevant TV programs to increase brand recognition in Illinois.

-• Make use of popular social media platforms such as LinkedIn, Twitter, Facebook (including Facebook ads), Instagram, Google+, and Badoo to promote your company and expand your audience.
+• Make use of popular social media platforms such as LinkedIn, Twitter, Facebook (including Facebook ads), Instagram, Google+, and Badoo to promote your company and expand your audience for your Illinois portfolio.

 • Attend landlord and residence association meetings to network in person with property owners.

-• Distribute business flyers in targeted areas to generate local interest.
+• Distribute business flyers in targeted areas to generate local interest in Illinois property.

-• Display flex banners with company contact information and logos on any properties that you have available for lease or sale.
+• Display flex banners with company contact information and logos on any property that you have available for lease or sale.
+Ensure all necessary license information is visible.

-By networking and implementing effective marketing strategies, you will have an easier time expanding your reach and growing your overall audience and brand identity.
+By networking and implementing effective marketing strategies, you will have an easier time expanding your reach and growing your overall audience and brand identity as a licensed property manager in Illinois.
+You can expect to gain valuable resources this way.

 Step 5: Find a Software to Fit Your Needs